Washington High School's Social Studies Department offers a wide array of classes.

 All 9th graders take one semester of College and Career Education, which teaches students about how to graduate high school, and different possibilities for after.

-9th graders also have the choice of taking Ethnic Studies, a course being piloted at Mission, Lincoln, Balboa, and ISA.
+9th graders also have the choice of taking Ethnic Studies, a course being piloted at Mission, Balboa, and ISA.
 It deals with race and racism, engaging students experiences to create a more humanizing community.

 All 10th graders take Modern World History, which covers state standard curriculum from the 1700s to today.
 Honors is embedded in regular, in order to keep all students together in the same learning environment and prevent dividing students.